 Seams

-Once the mosaic is created, you need to look at the seams (where the different panels come together).
+Once the mosaic is created, inspect the seams (where the different panels come together).
 There should be a smooth transition.
-If not, we can make some adjustments to Gradient Merge Mosaic and try again.
+If not, make adjustments to PixInsight Gradient Merge Mosaic and try again.
 These adjustments include:

 • Type of combination: Average or Overlay.
 Average blends the edges of the two panels together while overlay places one on top of the other.
 Overlay often results in harsh lines where the panels meet.